lee-joanne/rageit/README.md

 ![Screenshot of comments section with no comments, logged out](documentation/detailedpost-nocomments-loggedout.png)
 ![Screenshot of comments section with no comments, logged in](documentation/detailedpost-nocomments-loggedin.png)

 The detailed view of each post is accessible by clicking on the titles of the posts in the homepage.
 The slug feature of Django will direct the user to the specific url of each post, giving them the detailed view.
 When the user accesses the detailed view, the user will be able to see the full post content as well as the comments section.
 If there are no comments on the post, it will display the message 'it's lonely here'.
 If the user is NOT signed in, they will not see the textbox to be able to comment.
-If the user is signed in, they are able to leave a comment behind.
+If the user is signed in, they can leave a comment behind.

 ![Screenshot of comments made by you among comments made by others](documentation/detailedpost-yourcommentsvsothers.png)
 ![Screenshot of message when commented](documentation/detailedview-commented.png)
 ![Screenshot of confirmation to delete comment](documentation/detailedview-confirmdelete.png)
 ![Screenshot of message when comment deleted](documentation/detailedview-deletedcomment.png)

-In the comments section, users will be able to quickly identify their own comments from comments made by others as it will display the option to delete their comment.
+In the comments section, users will be able to quickly identify their own comments from comments made by others as it will display the option to delete their comments.
 The comments will show the username of the commenter and the date the comment was made.
-When the user makes as comment, a message banner will show confirming that the comment is live.
+When the user makes a comment, a message banner will show confirming that the comment is live.
 If the user wishes to delete their comment, they can click the 'delete comment' button which will redirect them to another page to confirm the deletion.
 Once the user confirms, the user will be redirected to the post and there will be a banner confirming the user's comment is deleted.

 ![Screenshot of confirmation of your react on post](documentation/detailedpost-youraged-youcommented.png)
 ![Screenshot of message when post is raged](documentation/detailedview-raged.png)